jupyter-book/mystmd/docs/table-of-contents.md

 ## Define document parts for exports

-A MyST document [can be split into several "parts"](document-parts.md#known-frontmatter-parts) that correspond to distinct components (e.g. "abtract" or "acknowledgements").
+A MyST document [can be split into several "parts"](document-parts.md#known-frontmatter-parts) that correspond to distinct components (e.g. "abstract" or "acknowledgements").
 Each TOC entry can be given a `part` key that corresponds to one of these recognized parts, e.g.

 :::{code} yaml
 :filename: myst.yml